Anxious Eaters = Anxious Mealtimes

 Anxious Eaters Anxious Mealtimes

-Many children demonstrate anxiousness around mealtimes and their anxiousness can create a challenge for the WHOLE family.
-Some of these children have diagnosed or undiagnosed anxiety issues, some may be diagnosed with autism or on the autism spectrum.
+Many children demonstrate anxiousness around mealtimes and that can create a challenge for the WHOLE family.
+Some of these children have diagnosed or undiagnosed anxiety issues, some may be on the autism spectrum.
 Others may have been diagnosed with obsessive compulsive disorder (OCD) or food neophobia.
 Still others have no actual diagnosis, but are rigid about their meals, anxious about change in foods or presentation….

 by Marsha Dunn Klein, MEd.OTR/L